wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/application-lifecycle-management-architect/includes/6-devops.md

 Perhaps Contoso Bank is running a smaller project without strict timelines for release cycles.
 In that case, using a manual trigger for the release pipeline might be preferred because there is no regular rhythm to when new builds are made available.

-For more information on Using DevOps to move from manual to automated ALM, as well as best practices around which deployment methodology is right for you, check out [Microsoft Docs.](/power-platform/alm/use-devops-automated-alm/?azure-portal=true)
+For more information on Using DevOps to move from manual to automated ALM, and best practices around which deployment methodology is right for you, check out [Microsoft Docs.](/power-platform/alm/use-devops-automated-alm/?azure-portal=true)

 ## Alternative automation tools